San Diego airport lounges: the current situation (it’s not all that great)

 I’m pretty much the biggest cheerleader ever when it comes to San Diego International Airport (SAN).
-It’s been my home for over 20 years now, and if you’d let me, I’d bend your ear off telling you all the ways that it’s more awesome than *your* home airport.
-It’s small enough to be easy (and fast) to navigate, but large enough to warrant daily 747-400 service to London.
+It’s been my home airport for over 25 years now, and if you’d let me, I’d bend your ear off telling you all the ways that it’s more awesome than *your* home airport.

-At the time of this writing, there are only 3 lounges at the San Diego airport: the United Club, the Delta Sky Club, and the Airspace Lounge.
-Below is an overview map of the lounges, followed by a brief description of each (with pics).
+At the time of this writing, there are only 4 lounges at the San Diego Airport: the United Club, the Delta Sky Club, the Chase Sapphire Lounge, and the Aspire Lounge

 Map of the San Diego airport showing the location of the three lounges.
 Notice the unfortunate lack of lounges over in Terminal 1…